flash-hero/flash-hero/README.md

 ## Currently

-- AI/Data engineering intern at **Bouygues Construction IT** (Casablanca) — building an OCR engine that extracts and structures data from technical construction plans, using Tesseract, Azure Document Intelligence, and Mistral, exposed through a FastAPI pipeline
+- AI/Data engineering intern at **Bouygues Construction IT**  — building an OCR engine that extracts and structures data from technical construction plans, using Tesseract, Azure Document Intelligence, and Mistral, exposed through a FastAPI pipeline
 - Freelance data analyst — dashboards, reports, and data pipelines for clients outside academic and internship work
-- Preparing for an academic exchange at **Université Gustave Eiffel**, Paris (2026/2027)

 Previously: Data Science & AI Intern at Smart Automation Technologies (04/2025–06/2025) — built a Random Forest classification platform, optimized the preprocessing → feature selection → cross-validation pipeline, and shipped a RAG chatbot (LangChain, ChromaDB, LLM) through a Flask API and Streamlit interface.